One of Philly’s Best Outdoor Music Venues Is Now Available for Weddings

 The largest is the Pavilion and Main Stage, which has a seating capacity of 13,000, mainly for larger events — the Skyline Stage, the other expansive space which can hold up 7,500 guests, is also available.
 The newest one is Acclaim, a 2,000-square-foot tented space for 100 or 150 guests, depending on if the reception is seated or standing, that boasts those great skyline views.

 There’s also Crescendo, a permanently-tented space that can hold 200 guests for seated events or 400 guests for standing receptions.
 If you’re looking for something more intimate but still want the fun of having it at the Mann, the Donor Terrace may be ideal.
 It’s a charming floral-filled space with fairy lights and sculptures, plus it’s got indoor-outdoor space.
 (They can hold 200 guests for a cocktails and hors d’oeuvres reception.)
-See that below:

 We’re excited to have a new wedding venue in one of our favorite historic Philadelphia music spots.
 For more information and pricing, check out their website.

 Getting married?
 Start and end your wedding planning journey with Philadelphia Weddings' guide to the best wedding vendors in the city.